KiranMantha/angular2-typescript-gulp/README.md

 #####Update:
-The latest project is completely migrated to angularjs 2.0.0-rc-5 build to take advantage of latest routing modules and @NgModule decorator.
+The latest project is completely migrated to angularjs 2.0.0-rc-5 build to take advantage of latest routing modules, @NgModule decorator and also improved the reliability of gulp tasks.